kaanguru/JavaScript_Re-Beginners/02_javascript_introduction/05-tooling.md

 ## Visual Studio Code

 As a professional developer, you will use an IDE (Integrated Development Environment) and most certainly Visual Studio Code

+* Syntax Coloring
+* Error and Warning Marks
+* Format Document

+Git Support: Resources can be pulled from Git Hub Repo online and vice-versa; saving can be done too.
+Resource pulling also means cloning the code which is made available on the internet.
+This code can later be changed and saved.

+Terminal Support: Many of the times, the user needs to start from the root of the directory to start with a particular action, in-built terminal or console provides user support to not to switch in-between two screens for the same.

+Intelli-Sense: It can detect if any snippet of code is left incomplete.
+Also, common variable syntaxes and variable declarations are made automatically.
+Ex: If a certain variable is being used in the program and the user has forgotten to declare, intelli-sense will declare it for the user.

+## ESLint

+Find and fix problems in your JavaScript code